estrellaalvarez/Frogger/README.md

 ## Next Steps
 My future improvments for this game include:
-⋅⋅* Creating and keeping high scores
+* Creating and keeping high scores
-⋅⋅* Creating a "lives" system
+* Creating a "lives" system
+* Ability to ride along on lilypads